EylonKrause/GCHQ-mathematical-exams-solutions/README.md

 # GCHQ-mathematical-exams-solutions
-For math-based roles in GCHQ there are several exams for preparation online, here are their solution.
+Math-based roles in GCHQ have several online preparation exams, here are their solution.